SaaS Security - Office 365 Email - User Reported Phishing

 To add dedicated mailboxes to the User Reported Phishing dashboard:

-1. Navigate to User Interaction > Configuration.
+1. Navigate to Security Settings > User Interaction > Phishing Reports.

 3. Enter the required mailbox email address.